 As an electrical engineer you could work in planning and development or systems maintenance.
 Residential construction, pulp and paper, power companies and the defence force all need electrical engineers.

-You’ll learn how to design and interpret technical electronic instructions and also develop, install, test and maintain all the different types of equipment that produce, transmit and use power.
+This course is practical and hands-on, with small class sizes and passionate tutors.
+You'll enjoy one on one support and attention and learn in well-equipped labs.
+You'll design and interpret technical, electronic instructions.
+And you'll develop, install, test and maintain the different types of equipment that produce, transmit and use power.

 Upon successfully completing the requirements you'll receive the award of:

 - New Zealand Diploma in Engineering (Electrical) (Level 6)

 Part-time study available

 |$7,048 per year for domestic students View full fees information

 |View entry criteria